 (h) The Website may provide links to and may post information obtained from certain internet sites sponsored and maintained by third parties.
 Enron is providing access to such links and such information through the Website solely as a convenience to Broker.
 Enron makes no representations or warranties concerning the content of such sites, or the accuracy of information obtained therefrom.
 The fact that access to such sites is provided within the Website does not constitute any endorsement, authorization or sponsorship of such sites by Enron, and such sponsors do not endorse, authorize or sponsor the Website.
 Broker understands and agrees that it will use or rely on such sites and information solely at its own risk and that Enron does not grant Broker any rights in respect of such sites or information.

 (i) BROKER ACKNOWLEDGES, UNDERSTANDS AND ACCEPTS THAT (i) ENRON MAKES NO WARRANTY WHATSOEVER, EXPRESS OR IMPLIED, TO ANY BROKER, PARTICIPANT OR COUNTERPARTY AS TO THE WEBSITE, THE INFORMATION POSTED THEREON, OR THE RESULTS OF BROKER’S USE OF THE WEBSITE, AND (ii) THE WEBSITE AND ALL INFORMATION THEREON IS PROVIDED BY ENRON ON AN “AS IS” BASIS FOR USE BY BROKER AT BROKER’S SOLE RISK.
 ENRON EXPRESSLY DISCLAIMS ANY IMPLIED WARRANTIES OF USEFULNESS, QUALITY OR FITNESS FOR A PARTICULAR PURPOSE OF THE WEBSITE OR INFORMATION PROVIDED THEREON.

+(j) Consistent with paragraph (d) above, Broker acknowledges and agrees that the Website is proprietary to Enron and is currently being provided merely as a means of enabling Broker, as authorized by its Participants, to make an Offer (as defined below) to and Execution with Enron (and no other counterparties) on behalf of its Participant.
+The Website is currently being provided by Enron as an electronic means of enabling Broker, on behalf of its Participant to complete Executions with Enron which Broker currently completes with Enron via other means or methods (including, but not limited to, via telephone or written communications).

 3. TRANSACTIONS.